World War II in Yugoslav Macedonia: Background

-The leftist IMRO (United) group, who merged with the communists prior to the beginning of the war, favored creation of an independent "Soviet Macedonia" within a Balkan Federation.
+The leftist IMRO (United) who was sponsored directly by the Comintern favored a creation of an independent and unified Macedonia within a Balkan Federation with a separate Macedonian nation and Macedonian language.
+This idea was backed up in 1934 by the resolution of the Comintern on the Macedonian question.
 This option was supported by Pavel Shatev, Dimitar Vlahov, Metodi Shatorov, Panko Brashnarov, and others.
-However such Macedonian activists, who came from the Bulgarian Communist Party, never managed to get rid of their pro-Bulgarian bias.
+However, such Macedonian activists, who came from IMRO (United) never managed to get rid of their pro-Bulgarian bias.
+After the organization was dissolved in the mid of 1930s, most of the members ended up joining the Bulgarian Communist Party.